PROSPERO EXTENDED THEATRE

 The project has three main goals:

-• To imagine other principles, other developments for a more inclusive, more diversified European theatre creation, more connected to current societal issues;
+• To contribute to a more inclusive and diversified European theatre creation, with greater connection with current societal issues;

-• Broaden the dissemination of theatrical works, in theatres and on the digital space, to reach new audiences;
+• To broaden the dissemination of theatrical works, in theatres throughout Europe and on a shared digital space, and thereby reach new audiences;

 1. Théâtre de Liège (lead partner – Belgique) supported by Wallonia-Brussels International